geksiong/gs-garden/tech/tools/WSL-for-development.md

 - Android projects could be a problem, especially React Native or Ionic projects, where the tooling resides in WSL2, but you need Android Studio to be able to access files in WSL2. **Pending research**
 - Building of Docker images may have to compromise (assuming you are running Docker inside WSL2, see below), as they are usually located with the main project, be it outside or inside WSL2.
 This affects Java projects the most, since they are hosted outside WSL2 (as concluded above).
 Since this is usually a secondary activity, I think the tradeoff is probably justified.
 Or you can always run Docker Desktop...

-### Running Docker inside WSL2
+### ~~Running Docker inside WSL2~~

+(Update: It just works now!)

-You can't run Docker out-of-the-box in Ubuntu for WSL2, as WSL2 _does not use systemd_.
-However, I did find that you can run dockerd and it seems to work.
+~~You can't run Docker out-of-the-box in Ubuntu for WSL2, as WSL2 _does not use systemd_.
+However, I did find that you can run dockerd and it seems to work.~~

-Fortunately, there is a very detailed guide on how to setup Docker nicely under WSL2:
+~~Fortunately, there is a very detailed guide on how to setup Docker nicely under WSL2:~~

 - <https://dev.to/bowmanjd/you-probably-don-t-need-systemd-on-wsl-windows-subsystem-for-linux-49gn>
 - <https://dev.to/bowmanjd/install-docker-on-windows-wsl-without-docker-desktop-34m9>
 - <https://dev.to/bowmanjd/using-podman-on-windows-subsystem-for-linux-wsl-58ji>

-### Snap packages
+### ~~Snap packages~~

+(Update: probably a none issue now as everyone is moving away from snaps)

-Ever since Ubuntu introduce Snaps, I find it irritating that some software chose to use snaps for distributions instead of good old apt repositories.
-Kotlin is one such software...
+~~Ever since Ubuntu introduce Snaps, I find it irritating that some software chose to use snaps for distributions instead of good old apt repositories.
+Kotlin is one such software...~~

-Ubuntu under WSL2 does not run snapd, because (you guessed it) systemd.
-Thanks Ubuntu!
+~~Ubuntu under WSL2 does not run snapd, because (you guessed it) systemd.
+Thanks Ubuntu!~~

 ## Upgrading Ubuntu